panasasrujan/Firstproject/README.md

 # Firstproject
-this is ismy first repo in github
+this is ismy first repo in github.
 Author_Srujan